Student-developed

 SP24 Team Photo

-Ground Station 1 (GS-1) will be the communication link for our satellite operations, a system designed for communication with orbiting spacecraft and high altitude balloons.
-A high-gain in-house engineered Yagi antenna is attached to a commercial rotator and our roof mount, with data processed through an SDR.
+The communication link for our satellite operations, supporting critical coordination with orbiting spacecraft and high altitude balloons.
+The system features a high-gain, in-house engineered Yagi antenna, commercial rotator, custom roof mount, and data processing through an SDR.

 Q2-2025